 Jade Vine Facts

 - Its highly unique nature ranks as the most noteworthy fact about the gorgeous Jade Vine.
-The magnificent beauty of this plant conceals the point that it’s actually a legume.
+The beauty of this plant conceals the point that it’s actually a legume.
 Botanists list them as closely related to beans such as the runner bean and kidney bean.